nothepeople/drcr/README.md

 to test Cose-Pulse+ for all the Srlg-disjoint DRCR cases in the directory data/SrlgDisjoint/SrlgDisjoint_star/node1000/k1/Case0/.
 (0 represents all the test cases.)

-- In main.cc, you can easily change the method you are going to apply to solve the test instance by change method_id.
+In main.cc, you can try different methods using different method_ids.

 - As for DRCR problem, you can choose 1 for Pulse+, 2 for DelayKsp, 3 for CostKsp, 4 for CostKspPulse, 5 for LagtangianKsp, 6 for BidirectionalPulse, 7 for a heuristic algorithm developed in 1985.